grabya/docker-gstreamer-vaapi/README.md

+#
+# started modifications to support nvidia also. hope to use as based docker for a player
+#

 # gstreamer + gstreamer-vaapi docker image for Intel Quick Sync decode/encode/vpp processing

 ## For starting need to run following command: